mever-team/FairBench/docs/bench.md

     - Benchmarking standardization is a work in progress and you may encounter interface breaking changes before FairBench v1.0.0.
-    - Vision extras include pytorch, which requires several gigabytes in download and storage.
+    - Vision extras include pytorch, which downloads and stores several gigabytes of data.

 ## 1. Setup experiments

 There is little distinction between running different algorithms or different data with the workflow shown next; each algorithm-data pair is distinct.
-This simplification is not mandatory, but simpler to explore.
+This simplification is not mandatory, but simpler to explore given that we aim to explore multiple types of bias assessment too.
+Automatically download and run datasets and models with FairBench, which is why we installed the extras installed above.
-We will use the automated dataset downloading and running provided by FairBench - otherwise create predictions with your own workflow and skip this step.
+Alternatively, create predictions with your own workflow and skip this step.

 Datasets are set up as callable methods under `bench`